hmua/Xingzuo/摘录/对白/_posts/23-5-30-What say you!.md

 >I am Isildur's heir.
 Fight for me and I will hold your oaths fulfilled!
-What say you!
+What say you?

 >You have my word!
 Fight, and I will release you from this living death!
 What say you!
 >